Sunday, June 29, 2008

 It was okay.
 I took what I could get.

-When I was in second grade, I caught the mumps from a girl down the street whose father used to kiss her on the lips.
+When I was in second grade, I caught the mumps from a girl down the street whose father used to kiss her on the mouth.
 I came in complaining of a sore neck and my mother took one look at me and said, “Oh, shit.
 You have the mumps.”
 She was so angry, that I thought I’d done something wrong, but her hand was cool and soft when she laid it against my swollen jaw.
 She made my little brother sleep in the bed with me that night in the hopes that he would be infected and quickly get his bout over with.
 It didn’t work--at least not the way she hoped.
 He came home with a swollen face a week later, setting the pattern for my other siblings, each falling ill, one after the other, one week after the last was declared well enough to return to school.

 I didn’t mind the mumps.
 It didn’t hurt after the first day and I got to have cream of wheat for dinner.
 Even better, I had my mother to myself for several days.
 She fed me soup and baby aspirin and held hot, folded washcloths to my jaw while we watched Japanese soap operas.
 We visited the library and went to the park.
 She read a book at a concrete picnic table and I lay spread-eagled in the tall, wind whipped grass, staring at the blue and white sky, imagining that I could feel the Earth spin beneath me.